AnGiEYaNg/02-Selector.js/README.md

 selector.js
 ===========

-Building a CSS selector and DOM traverser.
+Building a CSS selector and DOM traverser using javascript.

 Look in the "src" folder for the file you need to write called selector.js (go figure!)